bradallenfisher/dmd-course-materials/practice/good_design_tells_the_truth.md

 **Writing guidelines:**

+1. Write a response to the writing prompt on your course blog.
-1. Length: (150-300 words)
+2. Length: (150-300 words)
-2. Check for spelling and grammar
+3. Check for spelling and grammar.
-3. Choose clear and concise wording.
+4. Choose clear and concise wording.